Deeral, Queensland: Geography

 Deeral has an unusual "J"-shape boundaries.
 The eastern part is a long section of beach facing the Coral Sea and its immediate hinterland; this land is undeveloped and controlled by the Queensland Government.
 The western part is a curved section of freehold land, cleared and used for farming especially sugarcane.
 Both of these areas are low-lying (less than 10 metres above sea level).
-In the very far west of the locality the land begins rises rapidly towards the adjacent Bellenden Ker Range in neighbouring Wooroonooran; this land is undeveloped.
+In the very far west of the locality the land begins rising rapidly towards the adjacent Bellenden Ker Range in neighbouring Wooroonooran; this land is undeveloped.